zimage/n95-bgp/README.md

 We see that both routes received from spine1 are not `Best Used` and we also see the local preference value of 10 assigned to these routes.

-Delete import policy before proceeding to the next step to return to status quo with ECMP.
+Delete import policy from leaf1 before proceeding to the next step to return to status quo with ECMP.

+On leaf1:

 ```srl
 delete /network-instance default protocols bgp afi-safi ipv4-unicast import-policy